 Nearly every real estate agent closes between Xmas and New Year so we won’t see much in the way of new stock hitting the market until mid January, with new auction campaigns to commence in earnest the weekend following Australia Day.
 That means that there is really a two month period where listing numbers are way down.
 So, if you don’t buy this side of Christmas, it could be autumn before you get another decent opportunity!

 The upshot?
-Well, I have not yet given up the hunt for 2014 – but I will remain as careful as ever and, bargain or not, I won’t be nabbing any lemons just because they’re cheap.
+Well, I have not yet given up the hunt for the year – but I will remain as careful as ever and, bargain or not, I won’t be nabbing any lemons just because they’re cheap.